Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-logs-forwarding/guide.es-es.md

 The API requires:

-- a `streamId`, which is the target data stream of your LDP account where your OVHcloud account logs will be forwarded to
+- A `streamId`, which is the target data stream of your LDP account where your OVHcloud account logs will be forwarded to.
-- a `kind`, which is the category of logs you want to forward into this data stream
+- A `kind`, which is the category of logs you want to forward into this data stream.

-You will get in response an `operationId`, so you can use it to retrieve the `subscriptionId` for further management purposes using the [Logs Data Platform read operation endpoint](https://api.ovh.com/console-preview/?section=%2Fdbaas%2Flogs&branch=v1#get-/dbaas/logs/-serviceName-/operation).
+You will get in response an `operationId`, which you can use to retrieve the `subscriptionId` for further management purposes using the following Logs Data Platform read operation endpoint:

+> [!api]
+>
+> @api {v1} /dbaas/logs GET /dbaas/logs/{serviceName}/operation
+>

 > [!primary]
 > You can find your `streamId` in the `Logs Data Platform`{.action} section of the OVHcloud Control Panel: